 Perform a puppet show at a library or local community center.
 The puppets may perform a story from a book or an original humorous show that promotes reading.
-Students could even write their own stories focused on reading and literacy.
+Youth could write their own stories focused on reading and literacy.
 Photo Credit: Puppet Show! by Jeff Sandquist is licensed under CC by 4.0

 Visit a shelter or school

-Students could read aloud to children at an at-risk school or shelter to help them develop a love of reading.
+Young people could read aloud to children at an at-risk school or shelter to help them develop a love of reading.
 Contact shelters and schools in advance to coordinate.

 - Hold a literacy game night after hours at the community library.